PolyhedraZK/ExpanderDocs/docs/std/logup.md

 Thanks to the [Expander](https://github.com/PolyhedraZK/Expander) prover, we're able to use random gate in the construction of the ciruict, whose value will be filled via fiat-shamir hash in proving.

 ## Test
+Below is a small test of the logup circuit:
 ```rust
 #[test]
 fn logup_test() {